neilenns/node-deepstackai-trigger/CONTRIBUTING.md

 Note that while you may be tempted to try and open this project using the _Remote-Containers: Open Repository in Container_ command it won't work as the extnesion doesn't currently support docker-compose.yml-based projects.

+## A note about developing with Telegram

+Due to how Telegram bot keys are assigned, the development configuration has Telegram support disabled by default.
+If you want to mess around with Telegram while working in the repo you'll need to enable it following the steps in the [README.md](README.md).
+The one difference is you should enable it in `.devcontainer/docker-compose.yml`, not the one in the `sampleConfig` directory.
+To set up `botToken` and `chatIds` edit the `telegram.conf` and `triggers.conf` files located in `sampleConfiguration`.

 ## Opening pull requests

 Feel free to open pull requests but please keep the following in mind: